-Okay, so that link's all in Russian, but that's what Google Translate is for.
-And here's the gist: the blogger claims the new operating system will be unveiled sometime in Q3 (i.e. the autumn), a much earlier timeframe than initially anticipated.
+Okay, so it's all Russian talk, but that's what Google Translate is for.
+And here's the gist - the blogger claims the new operating system will be unveiled sometime in fall, or Q3 in this part of our world, a much earlier timeframe than initially anticipated.
 The biggest indicator?
 An upcoming advertising campaign during the same period.

 But instead of elaborating on this new “advertising campaign” that signals at a new operating system, Wzor spoke of a new payment method that'll surround this release on Russian bulletin boards.